rachel-ker/refugeediscourse/README.md

-# How has the discourse on refugees changed over time?
+# How has the media portrayed refugees over time?
+A study of liberal and conservative media perspectives on refugees.

 ## Description
 This is a final project for the Computational Content Analysis class.
-We intend to study the discourse of refugees over time on various mediums, on both traditional media of news and magazines as well as on twitter.
+We intend to study how the media has protrayed refugees over time, particularly comparing liberal and conservative media sources in COCA.

 ## Data
-* Twitter Data (scrapped top 10 daily tweets with the query of 'refugee' from 2006 to 2019)
-* COCA corpus data (spoken, news and magazine genres that has 'refugee' in text)
+* COCA corpus data 1990-2015 (spoken, news and magazine genres that has 'refugee' in text)